AtilaKzlts/Finance-Application-Complaints/README.md

 ## Project Introduction

 Our project focuses on analyzing financial complaints within our application.
-In this context, exploratory data analysis will be conducted on the complaints, and specific business intelligence questions will be addressed.
-Potential trends, seasonality effects, and possible relationships between categorical variables will be examined, and the findings will be shared with the report development team.
-As a result of these analyses, the goal is to **reduce the workload of call center employees by 20%.**
+In this context, exploratory data analysis will be performed on complaints and specific BI questions will be addressed.
+Possible trends, seasonality effects and possible relationships between categorical variables will be analyzed and findings will be shared with the report development team.
+As a result of these analyses, it is aimed to **reduce the workload of call center employees by 20%.** thus trying to save budget by reducing extra overtime

 ## Executive summary